semmi88/semmi88.github.io/blog_posts/normconf_summary.md

 ![alt text](Luca_Belli.jpg "Skill overlap between Senior IC and Management")

 Luca talks about senior leadership roles.
 One popular myth is that senior manager roles are very different from senior engineer, individual contributor roles (IC roles).
-People who pursue the IC career ladder, tell themselves that they don't like meeting, they want to work with computer, not people, they want spend time coding, and that the hard parts of each project is the technical work.
+People who pursue the IC career ladder, tell themselves that they don't like meetings, they want to work with computers, not people, they want to spend time coding, and that the hard parts of each project is the technical work.
 These statements turn out to be mostly false.
-There is lot's of overlap in the necessary skills, and any sufficiently advanced engineer is indistinguishable from managment.
+There is lot's of overlap in the necessary skills, and any sufficiently advanced engineer is indistinguishable from management.

 - [Luca Belli - NormConf talk](https://youtu.be/pR3QUegElmA?t=11217)